 Whenever possible, give your processes as much room for error as possible.
 Yes, the machinist can make your part fit to within one-ten-thousandth, but if that’s required you’ll unnecessarily introduce very expensive machining.
 And with 3D printed parts, consider the same: even laser-sintered have variation, and it’s worth considering how these tolerances will fit together.

 One of the key areas that differentiates great old engineers from wet-behind-the-ears grads is the simplicity of their designs.
 Cutting through the extra parts to a simple solution isn’t just “elegant”—it saves your company in a big way, both in manufacturing time and in reducing defects.
-For more on essential design for assembly lessons, check out our post on The Fundamentals of Hardware Assembly Design and to download our free 10 DFA Rules Cheat Sheet, just enter your email below.
+For more on essential design for assembly lessons, check out our post on The Fundamentals of Hardware Assembly Design.